ioleo/api-designer-docker/README.md

 Assuming you have Docker installed, simply run

-`docker run -d --name api-designer -v ${pwd}:/raml -p 3000:3000 loostro/api-designer`
+`docker run -d --name api-designer -v $(pwd)/raml:/raml -p 3000:3000 loostro/api-designer:0.3.2`

-in the directory containig your RAML files, or replace the `${pwd}` with an absolute path to it.
+in the directory containig your RAML files, or replace the `$(pwd)` with an absolute path to it.

 ## License